 Organizational psychology is what helps companies identify their shortcomings so that they may realize the full potential of their workforce and leadership.
 By applying the principles of psychology in a professional environment, organizations learn how to motivate their employees, reduce turnover and workplace disputes, and improve teamwork and overall morale.

-Those who are interested in joining the thriving field of I/O psychology are encouraged to explore their educational options, such as the BA in Psychology program offered at East Carolina University®.
+program offered at East Carolina University®.
 Conveniently conducted in an online learning environment, students learn all the most important principles and concepts of psychology that are essential to their career paths.

 Learn more about the program so that you can see how a psychology degree from ECU supports your professional goals.